SidecarTridge Multi-device File & Download Manager

 ⏏️ Exiting to GEMDOS or Booster

-• ESC on the QR code screen launches the Booster app.
+• ESC on the QR screen opens Booster.

-• Any other key exits the emulator and boots into the Atari GEM desktop.
-The web interface remains active.
+• Any other key exits the app and boots GEM; the web UI stays live in your browser.

-• Hold SELECT for 10 seconds to reset your Multi-device to factory settings (useful for troubleshooting or starting fresh).
+• Hold SELECT for 10 seconds to factory-reset the Multi-device (useful for troubleshooting).

 ♻️ System Reset Behavior